kb-rahul/kb-rahul.github.io/aboutme.md

 I have been actively involved in Software Development to cater the needs of my organisation and taken up keen interest in learning about it.
 My hobbies span a huge spectrum, some of them are: Football, Boxing, Yoga, Travelling and Philosophy.

-So, It is safe to say that I believe that _jack of all trades > ace of one_.
+So, It is safe to say that I believe that **jack of all trades > ace of one**.
-You get the idea by now, I am that friend who sounds self obsessed but take a leap of faith and assume that I am humble guy who is filled with great thoughts and wants to compile it somewhere.
+You get the idea by now, I am that friend who sounds self obsessed, egotistic and narcissistic but take a leap of faith and assume that I am humble guy who is filled with great thoughts and wants to compile it somewhere.